Mary Prince

 Turks Island

 Mary was forced to stay with the Ingham’s for five more years, then was sold onto a new master who moved her to Turks Island.
-Along with more enslaved people, Mary was forced to extract salt from the sea.
+Along with other enslaved people, Mary was forced to extract salt from the sea.

 At age 17, Mary had been through so much already, and all of the hardship she had been through started to take its toll.
 She was plagued with rheumatism.

 In 1810, her then owner left the business of salt mining and moved to Bermuda, taking Mary with him.
-Although Mary’s tasks lightened, her hardship didn’t and she suffered all kinds of abuse from her owners.
+Although Mary’s tasks lightened, her hardship didn’t, and she suffered all kinds of abuse from her owners.

-In 1826, Mary got married to a member of the congregation.
-Mary wed Daniel James, a free man.
-After hearing of the wedding, Mary’s owners were furious to learn that Mary wed without their permission.
+A few years after arriving in Antigua, Mary joined the Moravian congregation, where she learned how to read and write.
+In 1826, Mary married a free man, Daniel James.
+After hearing of the wedding, Mary’s owners were furious to learn that Mary had wed without their permission.

-A couple of years after her marriage, Mary accompanied the Wood’s to England.
+A couple of years after her marriage, Mary accompanied the Woods to England.
 In 1828, slavery had not been abolished in Britain’s colonies, but had been abolished in Britain itself.
 Mary found safety with the Moravian Missionaries and the Anti-Slavery Society in London.
+Whilst in London, Mary was given paid work and was given clothes and food.

-Mary met Thomas Pringle who introduced her to George Stephen, an abolitionist and lawyer.
-Mary longed to be reunited with her husband, and George Stephen negotiated with the Wood’s to make that happen.
+Mary met Thomas Pringle, who introduced her to George Stephen, an abolitionist and lawyer.
+Mary longed to be reunited with her husband, and George Stephen negotiated with the Woods to make that happen.
+Unfortunately, the Woods would not negotiate, and did not free Mary on any terms.

-Pringle used Mary’s written testimony to form a request for a change in legislature citing: freedom to any enslaved person who had been in Britain.
+Whilst campaigning for Mary’s freedom, Pringle asked Mary to write a written testimony, which was published and printed as a pamphlet.
+Pringle used Mary’s written testimony to form a request for a change in legislature, citing freedom to any enslaved person who had been in Britain.

 Not content with her pamphlet, Mary got to work on an autobiography.
-With assistance from Susanna Strickland, a young English woman, and an abolitionist, Mary wrote her first book.
+With assistance from Susanna Strickland, a young English woman and an abolitionist, Mary wrote her first book.
+In 1831, Mary Prince became the first black woman to have her book published in England.

 Leave a Reply

 Your email address will not be published.
+Required fields are marked *